 Naturally, given the high degree of customization that Trenton Systems offers its customers, Trenton’s electrical, mechanical, hardware and software engineering departments often work closely together to design a particular solution.
 This technical meeting of the minds often gives birth to new and exciting innovations in rugged computing.
 For example, we’ve designed a 5U rugged server with a front monitor, as well as a shelf-mount mini workstation, all because our customers desired ease of access and a small electronic footprint.

-Our ability to design original, never-before-seen systems, coupled with the fact that our systems are designed, manufactured, assembled, integrated and supported in the USA, what sets Trenton Systems apart.
-“The ‘however’ is where we shine,” is one of our longstanding adages.
-In other words, we often meet with customers who say, “Well, we really like your 5U rugged server and your 4U rugged workstation; however, we need them to be black and silver, have front monitors and be able to regularly withstand mechanical shock.”
+Our ability to design original, never-before-seen systems, coupled with the fact that our systems are designed, manufactured, assembled, integrated and supported in the USA, is what sets Trenton Systems apart.
+“The ‘however’ is where we shine” is one of our longstanding adages.
+In other words, we often meet with customers who say, “Well, we really like your 5U rugged server and your 4U rugged workstation; however, we need them to be black and silver, have front monitors, and be able to regularly withstand mechanical shock.”

 You got it, boss.

 Photo: The interior of Trenton Technology, located in Utica, New York, and one of Trenton Systems' contract manufacturers